FLASH SALES: discover new special offers every week!

 Helenium El Dorado

 This helenium stands out for its early and long flowering.
-It is a medium-sized, hardy and easy to grow variety
+It is a medium-sized, hardy variety that is easy to grow.

 • Flowering time August to October